Best daily deals

 netflix free of charge

-If you have roommates, a generous sibling, or parents who live with you and can foot the bill for a household account, all you have to do is ask them to hook you up with the login info for their Netflix account.
+If you have roommates, a generous sibling, or parents who live with you and can foot the bill for a household account, you have to ask them to hook you up with the login info for their Netflix account.
 Once you have that, create your profile and start binge-watching for free.

 Take advantage of free Netflix offers from carriers, ISPs, etc.